a112121788/rails-guides/source/zh-CN/3_0_release_notes.md

-**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonrails.org.**

-Ruby on Rails 3.0 Release Notes
+Ruby on Rails 3.0 发布记
 ===============================

 Rails 3.0 is ponies and rainbows!
 It's going to cook you dinner and fold your laundry.
 You're going to wonder how life was ever possible before it arrived.
 It's the Best Version of Rails We've Ever Done!